SEO for Melbourne Fire Protection Companies

 Audit Their Website Structure

-Check Their Backlinks (Free Tools)
+Check Their Backlinks (Tools)

 Use Ahrefs free backlink checker ↗ or Ubersuggest to see who links to them.
 Industry directories?
 Local business associations?
 Media coverage?